LucasGonBi/LucasGonBi/README.md

-# Hi — I’m Lucas González Biedma
+# Hi there I’m Lucas González-Biedma

 I’m a **Chilean sociologist (MA, Pontificia Universidad Católica de Chile)** working at the intersection of **quantitative and cualitative social research** and **policy-relevant evidence**.
 My work spans **youth justice and delinquency**, **political identities**, **vicarious memories of political violence**, and applied research in public institutions and consulting.